cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-francesco-canovai/index.md

 Today it's my great pleasure to introduce [Francesco Canovai](https://github.com/fcanovai/), my colleage at EDB.
 Francesco is a Senior Software Development Engineer, living in Prato, Italy.
-No point asking when he first found out about CloudNativePG, he was in the room when/where the project started!
-The first commit with his name on it is the initial suite of e2e tests.
+No point asking when he first found out about
+CloudNativePG: he was in the room when/where the project started!
+The first commit with his name on it is the initial suite of end-to-end tests.

 One dream he has for the project is to rework the tests to use a configuration and avoid the GitHub Actions + Makefile + shell scripts + Ginkgo Frankenstein